Vimtages/brainstorming/README.md

    **Additional Notes:** Any other relevant information about the idea.
    ```
 5. **Commit your changes** and push them to your forked repository.
-6. Open a **pull request** to this repository, and we’ll review your idea.
+6. Open a **pull request** to this repository, and we’ll review your idea (https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

 ##What’s Next?